stp-statusboard/cloudwatch/README.md

 * cpu - cpu utilization from last month

 Parameter `NAME` - name which will be displayed on chart

+Parameter `START_DATE` - show starting from this date.
+Format which is accepted by `DateTime`

+Parameter `END_DATE` - show till this date.
+Format which is accepted by `DateTime`

+Parameter `PERIOD` - time interval in seconds

 Parameter `REGION` - like 'eu-west-1` etc.